ceward18/multipleDataBCM/README.md

 The create_figures.R script in this directory can be run to reproduce Figures 1 - 3.

+## supplemental_simulations

+This directory contains the code needed to run the supplemental simulation study presented in Supplementary Material Section 4.

+The create_figures.R script in this directory can be run to reproduce Supplementary Figures S11 - S14.

 ## data_analysis

 This directory contains code to reproduce the analysis of COVID-19 data from Miami-Dade county and Montreal presented in Section 4.